Over 30 million people to be offered booster jab as rollout extended to over-50s

 The MHRA has also given the green light for flu vaccines to be administered at the same as the Covid-19 booster jab.
 More than 35 million people are to be offered the vaccine as a nasal spray or jab amid fears of a resurgence in influenza cases this winter.

+Dr June Raine, chief executive of the MHRA, said the administration of both the Covid and flu jab at the same time is safe and "does not affect an individual's immune response" to either vaccine.

-Senior health officials have said that the launching of a winter Covid booster programme does not mean that top-up doses will be provided every six months.
+Senior health officials have said that the launching of a winter Covid booster programme, which starts next week, does not mean that top-up doses will be provided every six months.
 The JCVI will be tasked with determining whether boosters will be needed each year, though a decision on this is not expected to be made until next year.

-Antibody levels have been shown to be waning in people who were vaccinated at the beginning of the year, though the vaccines remain highly effective at preventing severe disease and hospitalisation.
+Antibody levels have been shown to be waning in people who were vaccinated at the beginning of the year, though the vaccines remain highly effective at preventing hospitalisation and death.

+Professor Wei Shen Lim, of the JCVI, said the recommendation of at least a six-month gap between the second jab and a booster shot was an attempt to find a "sweet spot".

+"Getting a booster dose too early might mean getting a dose when they don't actually need to have vaccination because they still have a high level of protection,” he told a Downing Street press conference.

+"And, as we have seen with the first and second dose, it may be that a longer interval to the third booster dose may actually be beneficial in the longer term.”
+However, he said, “we don't want to wait too long.”

-The government is hopeful that the boosters will maintain high protection levels throughout winter, when cases are expected to increase as people spend more time indoors.
+It’s hoped the booster programme will be completed by Christmas and will help to maintain high protection levels throughout winter, when cases are expected to increase as people spend more time indoors and the virus is given more opportunities to spread.

 "We're not past the pandemic, we're in an active phase still,” said Professor Jonathan Van-Tam, England’s deputy chief medical officer.
-“This winter could possibly be bumpy at times".
+“This winter could possibly be bumpy at times.”

+The JCVI has already recommended half a million vulnerable Britons receive a third vaccine dose.
+Anyone aged 12 or over with a weakened immune system – including patients with blood cancer, advanced HIV or who have had recent organ transplants – will be eligible for the jab.

-Although clinical trials have shown that a third booster dose raises an individual’s antibody levels, it is still unclear how much more additional benefit this will provide in protecting against hospitalisation and death.
+For the wider public, research and clinical trials have shown that a third booster dose raises an individual’s antibody levels, but it is still unclear how much more additional benefit this will provide in protecting healthy adults against severe disease and death.

+Senior government health officials have admitted they do not know what the effects of the booster programme will be on hospitalisation due to a lack of data, but have “every reason to believe that it’ll be good”.

 Data released by the Office for National Statistics on Monday showed that there have only been 59 Covid deaths in the first six months of the year among people who were fully vaccinated and who weren’t extremely clinically vulnerable.
 There were a total of 51,281 Covid fatalities during this period.